The Conspirator: Box office

 The film performed poorly at the box office grossing only $3,506,602 during its opening weekend.
 After its initial run, the film grossed $11,538,204 domestically with a worldwide total of $15,478,800.
-Because the film had a budget of $25 million, the film is considered a box office flop despite the fact that its widest release was in 849 theaters.
+Because the film had a budget of $25 million, the film is considered a box office flop.

 Critical reception

 Upon its release, the film received a mixed reception from critics.
 Metacritic gave the film a weighted average score of 55/100 based on 37 reviews, indicating "mixed or average reviews".
-Rotten Tomatoes reports that 55% of critics have given the film a positive review based on 169 reviews, with an average score of 6.1/10.
+Rotten Tomatoes reports that 56% of critics have given the film a positive review based on 173 reviews, with an average score of 6.1/10.
 The website's critical consensus states that "The Conspirator is well cast and tells a worthy story, but many viewers will lack the patience for Redford's deliberate, stagebound approach."

 Critics have cited it as an analogy to the post-9/11 atmosphere.
+In the October 2011 edition of Sound & Vision, Ken Korman singled out attention for the presentation of the home release, saying that the "soft" visuals on the Blu-Ray "compliments the film's intentionally rustic look" and found the DTS-HD Master Audio mix on the disc to be sufficient.
 Writing for Jacobin in 2015, Eileen Jones criticized the film for promoting the Lost Cause of the Confederacy.